 where $\hat{a}$ is the HO annihilation operator ($\hat{a}^\dagger$ is the creation operator), $\hat{\sigma}_+$ and $\hat{\sigma}_-$ are the raising and lowering operators of the qubit, $g$ is the oscillator-qubit interaction constant, $\zeta$ and $\xi$ are the amplitudes of the driving pulses, and $\phi,\varphi$ are the phases of the pulses for the qubit and HO, respectively. $\Delta_c $ and $\Delta_{\omega_{eg}}$ are the detunings of the HO and the qubit with respect to the driving lasers, respectively.
-For this work, we assume resonance of the qubit and the HO with the laser ($\Delta_{\omega_{eg}}=\Delta_c=0$).

-Our goal is to manipulate the amplitudes $\zeta, \xi$ and the phases $\phi,\varphi$ to prepare a target state $\ket{\psi_{\text{target}}}$ in the HO.
-Only rectangular pulse profiles are considered, so that, for a single pulse, the pulse parameters are constant.
-The limitations related to considering only rectangular pulses are analyzed in \cref{seccion 3,seccion 4}.
-As the initial state, we always consider the state $\ket{0,0}$ because this is typically the state of the unexcited system at low temperatures.
-Furthermore, if the initial state had any contribution from an excited state, it would be impossible to prepare states with less mean excitation than the initial state, unless additional loss terms are considered when modeling the system.
-With these considerations, the evolution to a target state, for a single pulse, is given by: